 The Upton quote could not possibly be more applicable.
 Adapted slightly: It is difficult to get a therapist to understand that structural abnormality is rarely meaningful when his job depends on ignoring this data and actually emphasizing structure.

 And of course there’s also just good ol’ confirmation bias.
 Once you start mentally leaning towards the idea of asymmetries as a major cause of pain, you start noticing and emphasizing only the cases that seem to confirm that expectation … and ignoring the ones that contradict it.
-Nobody older than thirty would be able to walk if such trivial defects could really wreak that kind of havoc.
 Health care is so full of puzzles that it’s effortless to write off anything that doesn’t confirm your bias as an inexplicable oddity — you can even claim humility, shrug, confess “I don’t know,” even as you conveniently dismiss data that could have taught you something.

 I enjoy “pathologizing” posture.
 It gives me a sense of purpose.

 Back pain experts Drs.
-Richard Deyo18 and Nickolai Bogduk19 have virtually devoted their careers to teaching doctors not to overestimate the importance of biomechanical factors in back pain.
+Richard Deyo25 and Nickolai Bogduk26 have virtually devoted their careers to teaching doctors not to overestimate the importance of biomechanical factors in back pain.
 Bogduk writes concisely: “‘Degenerative disc disease’ conveys to patients that they are disintegrating, which they are not.
 Moreover, disc degeneration, spondylosis and spinal osteoarthrosis correlate poorly with pain and may be totally asymptomatic.”

 Dr. John Sarno’s career has also been about debunking structuralism in back pain.27 In 1984, he first wrote:

 There is probably no other medical condition which is treated in so many different ways and by such a variety of practitioners as back pain.
 Though the conclusion may be uncomfortable, the medical community must bear the responsibility for this, for is has been distressingly narrow in its approach to the problem.
 It has been trapped by a diagnostic bias of ancient vintage and, most uncharacteristically, has uncritically accepted an unproven concept, that structural abnormalities are the cause of back pain.